maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ├─ [Gemfile][]<br>
 └─ [README.md][]

-The default Rails file and starter code structures are pretty much identical by design.
+The default Rails file structure and starter code file structure are pretty much identical by design; so that you can cut and paste it into your project in one action.
 In the next section we will start our own implementation of a rails front-end by creating a new Rails application and replacing out-of-the-box Rails files with our starter code.
 Folders we add are depicted above in bold.
 New or replacement files include links to their respective github source for your inspection.

-NOTE: Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.2.0) in haml arranged for a Rails project.
+NOTE: Our starter code is predominantly an implementation of [HTML5 Boilerplate][] (v 4.3.0) in haml arranged for a Rails project.
 In my experience the best place to reference when building front-end view templates is HTML5 Boilerplate.
 This resource is an ongoing collaboration between expert front-end developers and the community.
 Although slightly dated, the following article provides a decent overview of HTML5 Boilerplate as it applies to Rails:

 - [Guide to HTML5 Boilerplate for Rails Developers][H5BP for Rails]